anthonydgallo/icesculpturefitness/_posts/2021-01-15-ice-sculpture-diet.markdown

 Maybe you've struggled with weight loss.

-<strong>Maybe, like me, you stood in the mirror pinching your belly, wondering...
+<strong>Maybe, like me, you stood in the mirror pinching your belly, wondering...</strong>

-<em>How the hell can I make this belly go away</em>?</strong>
+<em>How the hell can I make this belly go away</em>?

 I've been there.